jupyter-book/myst-plugins/example/myst-demo.md

 ## Cross-References

-::::::{myst-demo}
+::::::{myst:demo}
 You can reference the figure above: see {ref}`random-figure` for an example.
 ::::::

 ## How It Works

-The `myst-demo` directive takes any MyST content and displays it in two parts:
+The `myst:demo` directive takes any MyST content and displays it in a single card:

-1. **MyST Source** - Shows the raw markdown in a code block
-2. **Rendered Output** - Shows how it actually renders
+1. **MyST Demo** heading (customizable via an argument)
+2. A code block titled “Source MyST” showing the raw markdown
+3. **Rendered output** below

+You can also use `myst-demo` as an alias if needed.

 This makes it perfect for:
 - Writing MyST documentation